3DStreet/3dstreet-docs/docs/managed-street/overview-managed-street.md

 ## Managed Street (Beta)

-"Managed Street" is a new feature in 3DStreet that allows users to create and edit street scenes in a more efficient and streamlined way.

-Under the hood, this feature is supported by a new "Managed Street JSON" format, JavaScript A-Frame components, and custom user interface elements that allow end-users to create, convert, add procedural elements on to a street path.
+"Managed Street" is a 3DStreet system composed of a "Managed Street JSON" format, JavaScript A-Frame components, and custom user interface elements that allow end-users to create, convert, and add procedural elements on a street path.

+## Using Managed Street

+Users can create streets with the new Managed Street format using the 3DStreet Editor.
+Press the Add Layer button > Streets and Intersections tab > and scroll down to select a "(Beta) Managed Street..." card or drag-and-drop to a specific location in the viewport.
+These features are still in heavy development and are subject to change.

 ## Key elements